Jeep Grand Cherokee (ZJ): Late 1992/early 1993 production

-In late 1992/early 1993 calendar year, Chrysler made some minor changes to the 1993 model year Grand Cherokee.
+In the late 1992/early 1993 calendar year, Chrysler made some minor changes to the 1993 model year Grand Cherokee.
 The changes are shown in The New Jeep, a brochure on the 1993 Jeep Grand Cherokee published in 1992.
 The crimson-colored interior option for the vinyl and cloth seats was no longer available, and the Limited model now had the option of quilted Highland-grain leather seats.
-The 5.2 L High-Output Magnum Engine V8 producing 220 horsepower was added in early 1993.
+The 5.2 L High-Output Magnum Engine V8, producing 220 horsepower, was added in early 1993.
 The only transmission choice was a 46RH, four-speed automatic transmission.
-The top-of-the-line Grand Wagoneer trim was also shown in the brochure, and became available in early 1993.
+The top-of-the-line Grand Wagoneer trim was also shown in the brochure and became available in early 1993.
 The radio face was changed for the AM/FM cassette player in early 1993, with raised buttons and rounded knobs, as well as larger green display text to match the rest of the Grand Cherokee's interior.
 The radio also introduced Dolby noise reduction technology for the cassette player.
 Full-faced steel wheels replaced the six-spoke version on the Base/SE model.

 1994

 For 1994, the upgraded Jensen Electronics AccuSound premium amplified audio system was rebranded Infinity Gold, with upgraded components.
-An AM/FM stereo with in-dash CD player became available for the first time.
+An AM/FM stereo with an in-dash CD player became available for the first time.
 Mid-level Laredo models gained standard fifteen-inch sport aluminum-alloy wheels.
-The Grand Wagoneer model was dropped for 1994, while the Base trim level is renamed the SE.
-The Aisin AW4 four-speed automatic transmission was replaced for 1994, becoming the Chrysler-built 42RE.
+The Grand Wagoneer model was dropped for 1994, while the Base trim level was renamed the SE.
+The Aisin AW4 four-speed automatic transmission was replaced in 1994, becoming the Chrysler-built 42RE.

 1995

 In 1995, the performance of the V8 engine was upgraded to 300 lbft from 285.
 The AMC 4.0 L straight-6 engine, rated to tow 5000 lb, was also refined with more torque and quieter operation.

 An uplevel Orvis Edition model of the Grand Cherokee was introduced in partnership with Orvis catalog, adding features to the uplevel Limited model such as perforated tan and Moss Green leather-trimmed seating surfaces and front and rear door panels, an AM/FM stereo with in-dash CD player as an option, and unique exterior trim and fifteen-inch aluminum-alloy wheels with green inserts to the Limited trim.
-A flip out rear glass hatch was a new option for the Orvis, along with font lettering which was similar to other Chrysler products (which was phased in the following model year).
-The base SE trim level received more standard equipment such as power windows and door locks, Antilock Braking System (ABS), keyless entry, an AM/FM stereo with cassette player, air conditioning, and upgraded fifteen-inch styled steel wheels.
+A flip-out rear glass hatch was a new option for the Orvis, along with font lettering which was similar to other Chrysler products (which was phased in the following model year).
+The base SE trim level received more standard equipment, such as power windows and door locks, Antilock Braking System (ABS), keyless entry, an AM/FM stereo with cassette player, air conditioning, and upgraded fifteen-inch styled steel wheels.
 The five-speed Aisin AX15 manual transmission was also no longer available for 1995.